lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

-Check the table to find your country free to play hour :
+Check the table to find your country's free to play hour :
 <details>
   <summary>Click here to show table &#9664;   </summary>